Infers/Infers/Docs/Tutorial.md

 val it : string = "(1, (2, [3], 4, 5), true)"
 ```

+Actually, in the above interaction, the first call `show ([1], true)` uses the
+previously defined `pair` rule, while second call uses the new `tuple` rule
+twice.
+Why is this so?
+The Infers engine tries to order the rules from more
+specific to less specific by considering how general the result types of rules
+are.
+The result type of `pair` is `Show<'x * 'y>`, while the result type of
+`tuple` is `Show<'t>`.
+Any type that unifies with `Show<'x * 'y>` also unifies
+with `Show<'t>`, but not vice verse, so Infers prefers the `pair` rule to the
+`tuple` rule.
+This can be used to specialize rules for specific type families.
+Of course, the `tuple` rule subsumes the `pair` rule, so we'll drop the `pair`
+rule in the remainder.

-When using Infers and the `Rep` class, the nested product can be used merely as
+When using Infers and the `Rep` class, the nested product types, using `And<'x,
-a guide for the rule methods and it is possible to manipulate tuples without
+'xs>` types, can be used merely as *guides* for the rule methods and it is
-converting them to a nested product like we did above.
-For simplicity, we'll
+possible to manipulate tuples without converting them to a nested product like
-ignore that possibility for now.
+we did above.
+For simplicity, we'll ignore that possibility for now.

 ### The tuple method revisited

-Let's take closer look at the `tuple` method to better understand what is going
+Let's take closer look at the `tuple` rule to better understand what is going
 on.
 Again it helps to look at the signature:

 ```fsharp
 member tuple: Rep * Tuple<'t> * AsProduct<'p, 't> * Show<'p> -> Show<'t>
 ```

-What this signature tells the Infers engine is that in order to create an
+What this signature tells the Infers engine is that in order to create a
 `Show<'t>` for an arbitrary `'t` it needs to generate a `Rep`, a `Tuple<'t>`, a
-`AsProduct<'p, 't>` and a `Show<'p>`.
+`AsProduct<'p, 't>`, and a `Show<'p>`.

 #### The Rep class

-The `Rep` type is actually a type that defines inference rules much like the
+The `Rep` type is actually a class that defines inference rules much like the
 `Show` class.
 Here is a part of the signature of the `Rep` class:

 ```fsharp